chfoo/fogchamp/README.md

 Copyright 2015 Christopher Foo.
 Licensed under the MIT license.

 * The PBR metadata was obtained from Nkekev's docs.
+* The PBR metadata was obtained from Addarash1 & Chaos_lord docs.
 * Contains data scraped from TPPVisuals.com.
 * Contains data scraped from Bulbapedia.
 CC by-nc-sa 2.5.
 * Contains mustache.js.
 MIT license.